neeraj395/neeraj395/README.md

 - 💬 Ask me about ...
 JAVASCRIPT , PYTHON , C + , HTML
 - 📫 How to reach me: ...profreehoat@gmail.com
-- ⚡ Fun fact: ...I AM A DISCORD BOT DEVELOPER AND A GAME DEVELOPER TOO -->
+- ⚡ Fun fact: ...I AM A STUDENT
+-->